ibbles/LearningUnreal/Niagara Module.md

 It is created with [[Content Browser]] > Niagara > Niagara Module Script.
 A modules is added to a [[Niagara Emitter]].
 We say that the Emitter calls the Module which causes the module to be executed, i.e. its code is run.
-Modules are executed at emitter spawn, particle spawn, emitter update, particle update, or render depending on where in the Emitter it is placed.
+Modules are executed at one of different stages depending on where in the Emitter's module stack it is placed.
+- Emitter Spawn
+- Emitter Update
+- Particle Spawn
+- Particle Update
+- Render

+A module placed in one of the Particle stages will be executed multiple times, once for each particle being spawned or updated.

+The Module's operation is defined in a visual scripting language.
+The graph starts with an input node and ends with an output node.
+In between these we can have any number of Map Get and Map Set nodes.
+These are how to Module communicates with the outside world, i.e. the data held by the [[Niagara System]].
+See _Input_ below.
+Map Set can be used to update the state of a particle, or to communicate with later Modules in the module stack.

 Module calls can be copy-pasted between Emitters.
 Select a module in one Emitter and hit Ctrl+C to copy it.